-Based on the review of readily-available information, the Town of Blind River contains sufficient areas, free of known economically exploitable natural resources, to accommodate the required repository's facilities.
-There are currently no operating mines within the Town of Blind River and the potential for metallic mineral resources is associated with rocks of the Huronian Supergroup.
+Based on the review of readily-available information, the Town of Spanish contains sufficient areas, free of known economically exploitable natural resources, to accommodate the required repository's facilities.
+There are currently no operating mines within the Town of Spanish and the potential for metallic mineral resources is associated with rocks of the Huronian Supergroup, which are not suitable for hosting the repository.
 The natural resource potential of the Ramsey-Algoma Granitoid Complex is very limited.
-Potential for non-metallic mineral extraction exists within the Town of Blind River; however, the risk that these resources would pose for future human intrusion is negligible, as quarrying operations would be limited to very shallow depths.
+Potential for non-metallic mineral extraction exists within the Town of Spanish; however, the risk that these resources would pose for future human intrusion is negligible, as quarrying operations would be limited to very shallow depths.